flicstar/flicstar.github.io/_posts/2023-03-17-everythingopen.md

 <!-- blank line -->

-I work at Open Strategy Partners, where [trust plays a big part in how we communicate](https://openstrategypartners.com/blog/communicate-connect-grow-the-osp-origin-story/), and the type of content we create for our clients.
+I work at Open Strategy Partners, where [trust plays a big part in how we communicate](https://openstrategypartners.com/blog/communicate-connect-grow-the-osp-origin-story/).

 After my talk, the questions and discussion that arose from the audience showed that there was a big interest in docs and tech writing, and their associated challenges like: